scwang90/SmartRefreshLayout/README_EN.md

 See so many cool headers, is not it feel great?
 At this point you may be worried that so many headers together, but usually only use one, is not to introduce a lot of useless code and resources?
-Please rest assured that I have divided it into three packages, when used to reference their own it!
+Please rest assured that I have divided it into eight packages, when used to reference their own it!

+ - refresh-layout-kernel        core
- - **SmartRefreshLayout:** The core to realize，Bring ClassicsHeader and BezierRadarHeader.
+ - refresh-header-classics      ClassicsHeader
- - **SmartRefreshHeader:** Integration of various kinds of the Header.
- - **SmartRefreshFooter:** Integration of various kinds of the Footer.
+ - refresh-header-radar         BezierRadarHeader
+ - refresh-header-falsify       FalsifyHeader
+ - refresh-header-material      MaterialHeader
+ - refresh-header-two-level     TwoLevelHeader
+ - refresh-footer-ball          BallPulseFooter
+ - refresh-footer-classics      ClassicsFooter

 ## Usage
 #### 1.Add a gradle dependency.